bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

-You're all set—time to generate code for your Protobuf changes:
+You're all set — time to generate code for your Protobuf changes:

 ::: info bsr/start/server/